Complementary development of natural philosophy and medicine in Ancient Greece (Socrates, Plato, Aristotle)

 Read more

 D.A.
-Balalykin, A.P.
-Shcheglov, N.P.
+Balalykin, N.P.
 Shok

 Read more